Hulburt History, Family Crest & Coats of Arms

 Early Origins of the Hulburt family

-Wiltshire where they held a family seat as Lords of the Manor.
+The surname Hulburt was first found in Wiltshire where they held a family seat as Lords of the Manor.
 This distinguished family held estates at Corsham and Wooten Basset in Wiltshire.
 At the time of the taking of the Domesday Book in 1086, a census initiated by Duke William of Normandy after his conquest of England in 1066, these lands were held by Miles Crispin, a powerful tenant-in-chief.
 Conjecturally, the Hulberts were descended from a Norman noble who held his lands from Miles Crispin.
-Corsham was the King's Land but St. Stephen of Caen held the Church.
+Corsham was the King's Land, but St. Stephen of Caen held the Church.

 Early History of the Hulburt family

-Another 178 words (13 lines of text) covering the years 1530, 1660, and 1680 are included under the topic Early Hulburt History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hulburt research.
+Another 75 words (5 lines of text) covering the years 1530, 1660, 1680 and 1530 are included under the topic Early Hulburt History in all our PDF Extended History products and printed products wherever possible.

 Hulburt Spelling Variations